hsgg/1-node-supercomputer/2022/blog-20220508-hsr-texas-benefits-from-california.md

-# Will Texas High-Speed Rail benefit from California's Investment?
+# Will Texas HSR benefit from California's Investment?

 Most people probably have heard that California is building one swell set of tracks of high-speed rail (HSR) between Madera, CA and Bakersfield, CA,